dimitri-yatsenko/datajoint-book/book/20-concepts/03-workflows.md

 ### Revolutionary Core Concepts

-**Workflow Entity**: An entity created at a specific step in a workflow, representing an artifact of workflow execution.

-**Workflow Dependency**: A foreign key relationship that ensures both referential integrity and prescribes operation order (parent must be created before child).

-**Workflow Step**: A distinct phase where specific entity types are created.

-**Directed Acyclic Graph (DAG)**: The schema structure representing valid workflow execution sequences.
+The Relational Workflow Model introduces four fundamental concepts that transform how we think about database design and implementation.
+These concepts work together to create a unified framework that addresses the limitations of both mathematical and entity-relationship approaches.

+The first concept is the **Workflow Entity**, which represents an entity created at a specific step in a workflow.
+Unlike traditional entities that exist independently, workflow entities are artifacts of workflow execution—they represent the products of specific operations or processes.
+This temporal dimension is crucial because it allows us to understand not just what exists, but when and how it came to exist.

+**Workflow Dependencies** extend the traditional concept of foreign keys by adding operational semantics.
+While foreign keys in traditional databases ensure referential integrity, workflow dependencies also prescribe the order of operations by requiring that parent entities must be created before child entities.
+This creates a natural sequencing mechanism that ensures workflows execute in the correct order and maintains computational validity throughout the process.

+**Workflow Steps** represent distinct phases in a workflow where specific entity types are created.
+Each step has a clear purpose and responsibility, whether it's data acquisition, human input, computational processing, or decision-making.
+This step-based organization makes workflows explicit and understandable, enabling effective collaboration and maintenance.

+Finally, the **Directed Acyclic Graph (DAG)** structure represents valid workflow execution sequences and prohibits circular dependencies.
+This mathematical property ensures that workflows can always be executed without infinite loops or logical contradictions, while also providing a clear framework for understanding dependencies and enabling efficient parallel execution.

 ### The Workflow Normalization Principle